Prentyze Brassard’s day had started badly but, before it ended, he would be forced to fight a dragon.

-Feeling more colour seeping into his cheeks than the overheating armour warranted, Prentyse looked away, out of the craft’s left porthole.
+Feeling more colour seeping into his cheeks than the overheating armour warranted, Prentyze continued to stare through the craft’s left porthole.

-The airship climbed at a steep angle.
-The ground had disappeared some time ago – it was too far below and behind.
-This was his first flight, and he preferred not to remember the statistics of crystal failure.
-They were too high to contemplate that, not that he could estimate their altitude.
-The Plane of Sheol had dropped out of sight.
+They were too high to think about this now, not that he could estimate their altitude.
+From where he sat, the Plane of Sheol had dropped out of sight.
 There was nothing outside but sky; nothing to distract him from discomfort, screaming lift-crystals, his father’s permanent disapproval and Flammia’s disturbing presence.

-Father had instructed them to drink a potion during the ascent to thicken their blood and protect them from the predicted plummeting of air pressure.
-The silver hip flask in Prentyse’s hand was still full and heavy.
+The silver hip flask in Prentyze’s hand was still full and heavy.
 The others had already quaffed theirs and stowed the empties, grimacing at the taste as he expected.
-Father had specified its contents, so of course it would offend any fine palate.
-This was as inevitable as the cycle of seasons and divine discord.
+Father had specified its contents so, of course, it would offend any fine palate.
+This was as inevitable as divine discord and the cycle of seasons.